SAP/jenkins-library/documentation/docs/steps/abapEnvironmentCheckoutBranch.md

 Please note that the branchName parameter specifies the target branch you want to switch on.
 Also keep in mind that the repositoryName parameter must define a single repository.

-Also you can specify a dedicated file, e.g. `repositories.yml` containing the branches in separate repositories you want to switch on:
+Also you can specify a dedicated file, e.g. `repositories.yml` containing a list of repositories and the respective branches you want to switch on:

 ```yaml
 steps: